fleetdm/fleet/handbook/community.md

 3. Any Fleet team member may merge a community PR after reviewing it and addressing any necessary changes.
 Before merging, double-check that the CI is passing, documentation is updated, and changes file is created.
 Please use your best judgement.
 4. Thank and congratulate the contributor!
-Consider sharing with the team in the `#g-growth` channel of Fleet Slack so that it can be publicized by social media.
-Folks who contribute to Fleet and are recognized for their contributions often become great champions for the project.
+Share with the team in the `#help-promote` channel of Fleet Slack.
+Folks who contribute to Fleet andare recognized for their contributions often become great champions for the project.
+5. Once a PR request has been approved, and merged, please ensure that it has been promoted on social media.
+Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide for more detailed information.

 #### What is acceptable?